 Parking is $8 per vehicle for all attendees.

 - Tickets must be purchased in advance online or at Customer Care during regular Zoo hours.

-- Walk-up tickets will not be available on event days.
+- Limited number of walk-up tickets available on event days.

 - The number of tickets available is limited.